-The College of Science is delighted to announce that three faculty are receiving the University’s most prestigious annual awards for exceptional teaching and advising.
-The awards will be formally announced at the 2017 University Day on September 18, 2017.
+The College of Science is delighted to announce that five faculty, staff and students are receiving the University’s most prestigious annual awards for teaching, advising and administrative support and service.
+The awards will be formally announced at the 2017 University Day on Monday, September 18.

-Congratulations to the three winners for their passionate dedication, hard work and distinguished achievement!
+Congratulations to these winners for their passionate dedication, hard work and distinguished achievement!

 Kevin Ahern, professor of biochemistry and biophysics, will receive the Elizabeth P. Ritchie Distinguished Professor Award, OSU’s highest teaching award.
 The award encourages and recognizes outstanding contributions to undergraduate education.